-- 1970 ~ February 15, 1970, first basic education class of Morgan County Community College held in basement of 300 Main St, in Fort Morgan.
-Susan Cribelli hired as first MCC instructor. - 1972 ~ Greater Gifts scholarship program initiated.
-First commencement includes five associate of art degrees, four one-year certificates, and 29 Waivered Licensed Practical Nurse certificates. - 1973 ~ College joins the state system and is renamed Morgan Community College. - 1976 ~ MCC becomes the target of political maneuvering meant to force its closing.
-An investigation shows outstanding records and performance in every department and the college survives. - 1977 ~ Dr. Robert W. Johnson resigns; Robert Datteri becomes second MCC President. - 1978 ~ Phi Beta Lambda, national business fraternity wins eight first place awards and chapter of the year at the Colorado State Leadership Conference and then is named National PBL Chapter of the year.
+1970 ~ February 15, 1970, first basic education class of Morgan County Community College held in basement of 300 Main St, in Fort Morgan.
+Susan Cribelli hired as first MCC instructor.

+1972 ~ Greater Gifts scholarship program initiated.
+First commencement includes five associate of art degrees, four one-year certificates, and 29 Waivered Licensed Practical Nurse certificates.

+1973 ~ College joins the state system and is renamed Morgan Community College.

+1976 ~ MCC becomes the target of political maneuvering meant to force its closing.
+An investigation shows outstanding records and performance in every department and the college survives.

+1977 ~ Dr. Robert W. Johnson resigns; Robert Datteri becomes second MCC President.

+1978 ~ Phi Beta Lambda, national business fraternity wins eight first place awards and chapter of the year at the Colorado State Leadership Conference and then is named National PBL Chapter of the year.
 Betty Smith of Burlington graduates; Smith is the first student to earn a degree without setting foot on the main campus at MCC.
-August 1978, groundbreaking ceremonies take place at permanent site on Barlow Road. - 1979 $\sim$ "Art in Public Places" program commissions artist John Young to render exterior sculpture, "The Victory of Olaf M" on the west lawn of Cottonwood Hall. - 1980 ~ Faculty and staff move to permanent campus located on Barlow Road just south of I-76. - 1982 ~ Dr. Larry Carter becomes MCC president.
+August 1978, groundbreaking ceremonies take place at permanent site on Barlow Road.

+1979 ~ "Art in Public Places" program commissions artist John Young to render exterior sculpture, "The Victory of Olaf M" on the west lawn of Cottonwood Hall.

+1980 $\sim$ Faculty and staff move to permanent campus located on Barlow Road just south of I-76.

+1982 ~ Dr. Larry Carter becomes MCC president.
 H.B.
 Bloedorn and Helen Williams are honored at first Founders' Day event.
 Alternative High School established.
-"Learning at a Distance" technology developed. - 1987 ~ Dr. Harold Deselms assumes fourth MCC presidency.
+"Learning at a Distance" technology developed.

+1987 ~ Dr. Harold Deselms assumes fourth MCC presidency.
 First coordinator of student activities hired and the modular classroom building is redesigned to serve as the student center.
-Community Access Cable network, MCC Channel 10 adds to methods of class delivery. - 1988 ~ Bennett, Wray, Burlington, Woodlin, Seibert, and Hugo high schools hold MCC courses delivered by television or Op-Tel. - 1989 ~ First "distance learner", Barbara Kershaw of Wray, graduates.
-Phi Theta Kappa National Honor Fraternity, chartered. - 1990 ~ Associate Degree in Nursing approved.
-MCC's Small Business Development Center helps administer disaster relief funds to the victims of a tornado in Limon. - $1991 \sim \mathrm{Dr.}$ Richard Bond takes the reins as fifth president at MCC. - 1992 ~ MCC signs an agreement for an exchange program with Yamagata Prefectural College of Agriculture in Yamagata, Japan.
-MCC is granted an unconditional re-accreditation by North Central Association.
+Community Access Cable network, MCC Channel 10 adds to methods of class delivery.

+$\it 1988$ $^{\rm A}$ Bennett, Wray, Burlington, Woodlin, Seibert, and Hugo high schools hold MCC courses delivered by television or Op-Tel.

+1989 ~ First "distance learner", Barbara Kershaw of Wray, graduates.
+Phi Theta Kappa National Honor Fraternity, chartered.

+1990 ~ Associate Degree in Nursing approved.
+MCC's Small Business Development Center helps administer disaster relief funds to the victims of a tornado in Limon.

+1991 ~ Dr. Richard Bond takes the reins as fifth president at MCC.